Blurrybboi/aichat/Chat-REPL-Guide.md

 .edit session            Edit the current session .save session            Save the current session to file .exit session            End the session
-.rag                     Init or use the RAG
-.rebuild rag             Rebuild the RAG to sync document changes .sources rag             View the RAG sources in the last query .info rag                View RAG info
-.exit rag                Leave the RAG
 .agent                   Use a agent
 .starter                 Use the conversation starter .variable                Set agent variable
-.save agent-config       Save the current agent config to file .info agent              View agent info
+.info agent              View agent info
 .exit agent              Leave the agent
+.rag                     Init or use the RAG
+.edit rag-docs           Edit the RAG documents .rebuild rag             Rebuild the RAG to sync document changes .sources rag             View the RAG sources in the last query .info rag                View RAG info
+.exit rag                Leave the RAG
 .file                    Include files with the message .continue                Continue the response .regenerate              Regenerate the last response